denn9s/indiana-jones/docs/status.md

 We decided that Q-learning was the best approach to developing our agent's movements.
 As a whole, it seemed that Q-learning would be the best approach due to the fact that we could break down our environment into easily-defined states and rewards.
 Restraining our agent to a straight pathway also helped in reducing the size of the Q-table.

+### Q-Learning
+Q-learning is a reinforcement learning algorithm that is based on creating all possible states that can happen to the agent, with the agent choosing the state that has the best reward.
+All of the states are stored in a Q-table, a lookup table that has expected rewards for each possible state.
+Generally, a larger amount of episodes/iterations should result in a more accurately rewarded Q-table.
+To begin, the Q-table is initialized to a value chosen by the algorithm's programmer; each iteration will update the values at each cell as the agent trains.

+### States
+Our states currently consist of three main components: arrow positions, number of possible arrows, and the amount of tiles that the agent can traverse.

+$$
+\text{Number of arrow positions = 10} \\
+\text{Number of possible arrows = 1} \\
+\text{Number of tiles on walkway = 8} \\
+\text{Total Q-table size = } numArrowPos * numArrows * numTiles = 10 * 1 * 8 = 80
+$$

 ## Evaluation

 ### Quantitative Evaluation